ccollins/rebay/README.md

 rebay
 ========
-Rebay only supports the finding api at the moment.
+Rebay only supports the finding api and the cateogries portion of the shopping api at the moment.
 Perhaps I'll flesh out other apis, but I only have need for one right now.

 Configuration
 -------------